GreenManSK/fauna-ai/README.md

 ## Installing Tampermonkey Script

 This avatar is designed to be used with [Tampermonkey](https://www.tampermonkey.net/).
 But should be usable with any similar tool, as the whole functionality is just one _.js_ script.

+You can find the latest `script.js` under https://github.com/GreenManSK/fauna-ai/releases.

 ## Prompt